Editor’s Note

 Peace Psychology and Global Challenges in 2022, 17-19 November 2022, Online

 The theme of the International Network of Peace Psychology’s 17th biennial symposium is “Peace Psychology and Global Challenges in 2022.”
 The event will be held online over three days from 17-19 November (18-20 November for those in Australia/New Zealand).
 The symposium aims to bring together scholars, practitioners, and activists committed to promoting peace and social justice through their research and practice to discuss the pressing issues facing our world today.
-Invited speakers include Prof. Winnifred Louis, Prof. Wilson López, and Prof. Emeritus Dan Christie
+Invited speakers include Prof. Winnifred Louis, Prof. Wilson López, and Prof. Emeritus Dan Christie.

 Call for Abstracts